HomePolitics and Current Affairs‘Dilli Chalo' march by farmers amid failed talks

 7. Concerned about the deteriorating law-and-order situation, the Ministry of Home Affairs sent a letter to the Punjab government, citing instances of violence and miscreant activities along the border.

-8. The Haryana Director General of Police (DGP) requested his Punjab counterpart to prevent earthmoving machinery from reaching the Haryana border and to ensure the safety of vulnerable groups such as women, children, and journalists.
+8. The Haryana General of Police (DGP) requested his Punjab counterpart to prevent earthmoving machinery from reaching the Haryana border and to ensure the safety of vulnerable groups such as women, children, and journalists.

 9. Today marks the ninth day of the movement, during which four individuals, including two farmers and two police sub-inspectors, have lost their lives under various circumstances.

-10. In preparation for potential confrontations, Punjab farmers have equipped themselves with tear gas and cannons while deploying water tanks in tractor-trolleys.
+10. In preparation for potential confrontations, Punjab farmers have equipped themselves with tear gas and water cannons while deploying water tanks in tractor-trolleys.
 Furthermore, experts in kite flying will counter aerial surveillance drones, and soil-filled pots have been utilized to fill excavations in the Ghaggar river.
 Additionally, a women's brigade and a legal team comprising six advocates have joined the protest at the border.

 The BuckStopper Reporter